Infinidat/infinisdk/doc/querying.rst

 Advanced Queries
 ----------------

 Object fields can be used to perform more complex queries, using operators.
-For instance, here is a query for all volumes which are not named 'vol1'
+For instance, here is a query for all volumes whose name is not 'vol1'.

 .. code-block:: python